crossplane/crossplane/design/one-pager-package-runtime-config.md

 two possible values (at least to begin with):

 * `--package-runtime=Deployment` (default) - Create a Kubernetes deployment.
-* `--package-runtime=Disabled` - Do nothing.
+* `--package-runtime=External` - Do nothing, defer to an external controller.

 When running in Deployment mode the package manager will function as it does today.
 It will create a Kubernetes Deployment for each package runtime, plus any additional supporting configuration such as a ServiceAccount, etc.

-When running in Disabled mode the package manager won't create a package runtime at all.
+When running in External mode the package manager won't create a package runtime at all.
 It will create a revision (e.g. a ProviderRevision) and deliver the package's payload (e.g. a Provider's CustomResourceDefinitions), but do nothing else.
-In Disabled mode it's expected that an external controller will take care of reconciling the relevant package revision to deploy a package runtime however it sees fit.
+In External mode it's expected that an external controller will take care of reconciling the relevant package revision to deploy a package runtime however it sees fit.